apache/fury/docs/protocols/xlang_object_graph_spec.md

 ### Schema evolution

-If schema evolution mode is enabled globally or enabled for current type, type meta will be written as follows:
+If schema evolution mode is enabled globally or enabled for current type, type meta will be written using on of the following mode.
+Which mode to use is configured when creating fury.

 - Normal mode(meta share not enabled):
     - If type meta hasn't been written before, add `type def`